javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 Everything looks simple for now, right?

 - A variable is a property of a special internal object, associated with the currently executing block/function/script.
-- Working with variables is actually working with the properties of that object.
+- Working with variables means actually working with the properties of that object.

 ```smart header="Lexical Environment is a specification object"
 "Lexical Environment" is a specification object: it only exists "theoretically" in the [language specification](https://tc39.es/ecma262/#sec-lexical-environments) to describe how things work.
 We can't get this object in our code and manipulate it directly.